obsproject/rfcs/accepted/0015-virtual-camera-support.md

 OBS can meet this need by creating a virtual camera device and outputting to that device such that programs capable of consuming camera input can now consume OBS input with no extra development.

 Similar functionality:
-* OBS can be extended by the [OBS-VirtualCam plugin](https://obsproject.com/forum/resources/obs-virtualcam.539/) (Windows) and [obs-v4l2sink plugin](https://github.com/CatxFish/obs-v4l2sink).
+* OBS can be extended by the [OBS-VirtualCam plugin](https://obsproject.com/forum/resources/obs-virtualcam.539/) (Windows) and [obs-v4l2sink plugin](https://github.com/CatxFish/obs-v4l2sink) (Linux).
 Currently, there is no OBS solution for macOS.
 * [Wirecast includes virtual camera support](http://www.telestream.net/pdfs/user-guides/Wirecast-8-User-Guide-Windows.pdf) on both Windows and Mac.
-* [It was possible](https://github.com/zakk4223/SyphonInject) to inject Syphon functionality into a process that draws to a GL context until some Mac security changes broke this.
-* [The Snap Camera](https://snapcamera.snapchat.com) is an example of an application that consumes input from a hardware webcam, processes the video stream, and outputs it in real time as a virtual device that appears in apps like Skype, Hangouts, or Zoom.
-It supports both Mac & PC.
+* [Webcamoid](https://webcamoid.github.io/) is an existing open-source cross-platform virtual camera application, which may have some useful tidbits when investigating implementation details for each platform.

 # Detailed design